babycamel/afew/README.md

 We will be using Jupyter notebooks and Python.

-The first-step is to here and install [Anaconda](https://www.anaconda.com/distribution/)
+The first-step is to click on the link at right and install [Anaconda](https://www.anaconda.com/distribution/)

 Download and install the Python 3.7 version.
 You will need administrator rights on your computer to do this.